October 7, 2025

 Step 1: Identify the contra account type

-Determine which contra account you need.
-If you need to reduce an asset, use a contra-asset account, such as accumulated depreciation.
-If you're adjusting revenue, use a contra revenue account such as sales returns and allowances.
-Choosing the right account ensures your financial statements reflect accurate values.
+Determine which contra account is appropriate for the transaction.
+If you need to reduce an asset, use a contra asset account like accumulated depreciation.
+If you’re adjusting revenue, use a contra revenue account such as sales returns and allowances.
+Picking the right type ensures your statements reflect accurate values.

 Step 2: Determine the debit and credit entries